shalaka-kapure/shalaka-kapure/README.md

 - 👋 Hi, I’m @shalaka-kapure
 - 👀 I’m interested in frontEnd web development
-- 🌱 I’m currently learning NextJS, React.Js and Redux .
+- 🌱 I’m currently learning NextJS and I'm proficient in React.Js and Redux .
 - 💞️ "I'm looking to collaborate on a project that challenges me to expand my skill set and knowledge base.
 I want to work with a team of passionate individuals who are committed to building something impactful and innovative.
 I'm open to exploring different domains, but I'm particularly interested in projects related to artificial intelligence, data analysis, or web development.
 Ultimately, I want to collaborate on a project that not only helps me grow as a developer but also makes a positive difference in the world."
 - 📫 How to reach me shalakakapure@gmail.com